Internet Matters

 What to watch out for

-As Yousician is rated as being suitable for users aged 4+, there is very little content on the platform that is inappropriate for young people.
+Yousician is rated 4+ in the app store and there is very little content on the platform that is inappropriate for young people.
 Any songs with explicit lyrics will have the expletives bleeped out.
 However, there are still songs which reference violence and alcohol.

 If you are not happy with your child listening to and learning songs which feature these topics, you can keep an eye on what songs they listen to through your family plan on the app.
 You can also try talking to them about what kind of music they are learning to find out if the songs are appropriate for their age.